GowrishankarSMenon/note-identifier/README.md

 ☕ **Coffee License**

-If this code helped you, consider buying me a coffee!;) ☕
+If this code helped you, consider buying me a coffee;) ☕

 Feel free to modify, use, and distribute this code for learning and creative purposes.